 BEEING WITH BEES

-Instructor Susan Chernak McElroy teaches people how to be confident guardians of bees.
+Instructor Susan Knilans teaches people how to be confident guardians of bees.
 Honeybees are complex, mysterious creatures with an amazing social structure based on unity and a shared community mind.
 Come and learn what they need to thrive in your care.